Harold Town: Honours

 In 1956 and 1964, Town and others represented Canada at the Venice Biennale.
 He also exhibited at the São Paulo Art Biennial in 1957 (receiving the Arno Award) and 1961.
 He became an associate member of the Royal Canadian Academy of Arts in 1958.
 York University granted him an honorary doctorate in 1966.
 He was made an Officer of the Order of Canada in 1968.

 Town had retrospective exhibitions at the Art Gallery of Windsor in 1975 and the Art Gallery of Ontario in 1986.

-In 1994, the Harold Town Conservation Area in Peterborough, Ontario was donated to Otonabee Conservation by Town’s estate.
+In 1994, the Harold Town Conservation Area in Peterborough, Ontario was donated to Otonabee Conservation by Town's estate.

 Painters Eleven

 In the late 1940s, Town joined Painters Eleven, but their early exhibitions were met with disdain.
 The Riverside Museum in New York hosted the Twentieth Annual Exhibition of American Abstract Artists with 'Painters Eleven' of Canada in 1956.
-A year later, American art critic Clement Greenberg paid a visit to Toronto.
+A year later, American art critic Clement Greenberg paid a visit to Toronto, although Town would not see him.
 In the Canadian press, the group's most ardent supporters were Robert Fulford and Pearl McCarthy, art critic of the Globe and Mail.